sgdw/glight/README.rst

 Supported features
 ==================

+Device specific:

 - setting a single color for the complete device
 - setting different colors for the 5 available segments of the keyboard (G213 only)
 - setting a breathing/pulsating color
 - setting a color cycle aka. rainbow

+Other features:

+- load and save light presets for your devices
+- service keeps state of the lights and restores it after reboot (so no rainbow on reboot ;)
+- a nice UI if you like your software clicky

 Supported platforms
 ===================

 This was developed an tested on a Xubuntu 16.04 LTS.

-It should work on other debian based systems.
+It should work on plain Ubuntu and other debian based linux systems.
 But who knows? :)

+As for BSD, OS-X and Windows I just can't tell.

 How to install
 ==============